symfony/symfony-docs/controller/adr.rst

 .. tip::

-    As described in the DependencyInjection doc, you must use the __construct() injection approach, this way, your class is easier to update and keep in sync with the framework internal services.
+    As described in the DependencyInjection doc, you must use the __construct() injection approach, this way, your class is easier to update and keep in sync with any framework internal services.

-By default, we define the class with the final keyword because this class shouldn't been extended, the logic is pretty simple to understand as you understand the ADR pattern, in fact, the 'Action' is linked to a single request and his dependencies are linked to this precise Action.
+By default, we define the class with the final keyword because this class shouldn't be extended, the logic is pretty simple to understand as you understand the ADR pattern, in fact, the 'Action' is linked to a single request and his dependencies are linked to this precise Action.